alloy-d/now.go/README.markdown

 Now you can go along your merry way, blissfully unaware of my bloat, bugs, poor design, and any other harmful things contained herein.

+## "'Grats on reinventing the FIFO queue."

+I know, I'm pretty much a champion.

+Please don't nominate me for the Turing award yet, though; I have hopes that I might yet do something *even better*.